k61n/openhkl/doc/sphinx/tutorial.rst

 .. figure:: images/tutorial/refine_beam.png
    :alt: Candidate unit cells
    :name: fig:refine_beam
-   :width: 100.0%
+   :width: 75.0%

+   Candidate unit cells

 Set the value of ``d min`` to 1.5 Å. peaks will be predicted up to this maximum resolution.
 Click the ``predict`` button, and wait for the prediction to finish.

 .. _predicted:
 .. figure:: images/tutorial/predicted.png
-   :alt: Candidate unit cells
+   :alt: Predicted peaks
    :name: fig:predicted
    :width: 100.0%

+   Predicted peaks

 Up to a resolution of 1.5 Å, we have 58229 predicted peaks, and it can be seen win the screenshot below that the agreement for the peak centre positions is